Command line basics

 cd /home/gennaro/DocumentsDirectory shortcuts

-You can create files with the touch command.
-For example, to create an empty file in my “Downloads” directory called “A.txt” I can run
+One way to create files is with the touch command.
+For example, to create an empty file in my “Downloads” directory called “A.txt” we can run:

 touch ~/Downloads/A.txtRedirection